 While the specific topics included will vary based on your child’s age or grade level, solid programs all have one thing in common: they teach that Jesus died for our sins and that redemption is found through a personal relationship with him.

 In addition, you can expect a Bible curriculum to cater to your students’ grade levels.

 - Lower elementary: Students at this grade level (preK-3rd) begin learning the very basics of Jesus and His love for them.
 They’re learning that God created them and everything around them.
 In addition, students usually learn about Adam and Eve, sin, and redemption.
 With this age group, a hands-on Bible curriculum often makes the concepts easier to grasp.

 - Upper elementary: At this grade level, students begin to understand more about sin and redemption and Christ’s dying for their sins.
 Students start to understand the basics regarding having a relationship with Christ and being baptized as well as what that means.

 - Middle grades: By this point, students have learned everything above with one important additional aspect – they begin to learn that having a relationship with Christ means having a personal relationship with Him instead of something passed along by parents.

 - High school: In high school, students build upon their relationship with Christ.
 At this level, some parents also choose to teach students about other religions of the world.
 Students can then decide for themselves why they believe everything they’ve been taught up until now.

 If I Decide to Use a Bible Curriculum, Which One Should I Choose?

 There are so many wonderful faith-based curricula to choose from today with great options for including Bible in your daily or weekly routine.
 Some families choose to purchase a set curriculum from one company and use that one for every subject.
-Some families mix and match different curricula to best cater to their individual needs.
+While some families mix and match different curricula to best cater to their individual needs.
 No matter which route you choose, here are some great options in different learning styles for teaching a Bible curriculum.